Dataset Summarization by K Principal Concepts: Optimization

 \subsection{Local Search algorithm}

 The Local Search algorithm \cite{arya2004local} is an effective, established method for solving facility location problems.
-It starts with "forward greedy" initialization: in the first $K$ steps, we open the new facility (choose a new noun as center) that minimizes the loss the most among all unopened sites (unselected nouns).
-For better results, we instead use Ward's clustering initialization as described in the end of this section.
-After initialization, we iteratively perform the following procedure: In each step, we look to swap $p$ of our selected nouns by $p$ unselected nouns, such that the loss is decreased.
-If such nouns are found, the swap is applied.
-We repeat this step until better swaps cannot be found or the maximal number of iterations is reached.
-The complexity of this algorithm is $O(N_I \cdot N_W)$, making it slow to run even for our smallest dataset.
-Therefore, we report the results only on the STL10 dataset in Sec.~\ref{sec:ablations}.
+Instead of looking for the optimal assignment at once, it looks for swaps between open and closed facilities that decrease the loss.
+It starts with ``forward greedy'' initialization: in the first $K$ steps, we open the new facility (choose a new concept embedding as a group center) that minimizes the loss the most, among all unopened sites (unselected concepts).
+After initialization, we iteratively perform the following procedure: In each step, we look to swap $r$ of our selected concepts by $r$ unselected concepts, such that the loss is decreased.
+If such concepts are found, the swap is applied.
+We repeat this step until better swaps cannot be found or the maximal number of iterations is reached, making it slow to run even for a small dataset.
+With $r=1$ this is also known as the Partitioning Around Medoids (PAM) algorithm.